Evaluation and Due Process

 Appeal Process Following Dismissal Decision

 A student may appeal a dismissal decision of the Evaluation Committee.
-A letter of appeal must be submitted to the Chair of the Clinical Mental Health Counseling Department who will activate the appeal process.
-Upon receipt of the appeal letter, the Chair will form an Appeals Committee comprised of two graduate faculty members, two licensed professional counselors from the field, and two Master in Clinical Mental Health Counseling graduate students.
-This Appeals Committee will review all data pertaining to the appeal and will make recommendations to the Chair.
+A letter of appeal must be submitted to the Clinical Mental Health Counseling Program Director who will activate the appeal process.
+Upon receipt of the appeal letter, the Program Director will form an Appeals Committee comprised of two graduate faculty members, two licensed professional counselors from the field, and two Master in Clinical Mental Health Counseling graduate students.
+This Appeals Committee will review all data pertaining to the appeal and will make recommendations to the Program Director.
 A finding that is consistent with the original Evaluation Committee decision will result in dismissal.
-If the student is not satisfied by the decision of the Evaluation Committee and the Appeals Committee, a final appeal may be made to the Vice President for Academic Affairs.
-If the prior decision is upheld, the student is dismissed from the Master of Arts in Clinical Mental Health Counseling Program.
+If the student is not satisfied by the decision of the Evaluation Committee and the Appeals Committee, the student may appeal to the Department of Counseling and Social Work Chair for review.
+A final appeal may be made to the Dean of the School of Professional Programs.
+If the prior decisions are upheld, the student is dismissed from the Master of Arts in Clinical Mental Health Counseling Program.

-A student who makes an appeal should be prepared to appear before the Appeals Committee or the Vice President for Academic Affairs with additional evidence and/or clarification of previous data.
+A student who makes an appeal should be prepared to appear before the Appeals Committee or the Dean of the School of Professional Programs with additional evidence and/or clarification of previous data.
 The student may appear with a representative.
 Failure to appear will be considered as a decision by the student to withdraw the appeal.

-The Evaluation Committee, the Appeals Committee and the Vice President for Academic Affairs reserve the right to call witnesses and seek all information specific to the dismissal.
+The Evaluation Committee, the Appeals Committee and the Dean of the School of Professional Programs reserve the right to call witnesses and seek all information specific to the dismissal.
 Such information will fall under the ethical and legal standards of confidentiality.